WOMEN IN FILM INITIATIVES

 - Has to have at least two named women in it

 - Who have a conversation with each other

 - About something other than a man

 It’s important to note that the Bechdel Test is not a measure of how great a film is, nor does it tell you if the film has a woman writer or director.

 But it will make you think about how women are portrayed on screen.
 For the last three years, all films in our program have noted whether they pass or fail the Bechdel Test.

 We also have a commitment to ensure there is gender parity in the number of men and women you see speaking across the festival, be it moderators, guest speakers or panellists.

-Friday 20th April will feature:
+Friday 20th April featured:

-One of the major barriers for women the film industry is reliable child care – for working and attending professional development opportunities.
+One of the major barriers for women in the film industry is reliable child care – for working and attending professional development opportunities.